 The decision to install Urimat waterless urinals was taken by the new stadium’s design and management team, on the basis of a very successful trial installation at the old stadium during its last season.

 For the trial, eleven Compact Plus urinals with MB Active Trap were installed and operated over a period of approximately six weeks during which time the team played five home games, ensuring that the urinals were heavily used.
 Feedback from Paul May, the stadium’s operations manager, focused on how easy the new urinals were to clean and maintain.
 There was no damage to the urinals at all during the trial period, and the urinal cartridges did not need to be replacing during the entire trial, their longevity being a key benefit.

 Installation in the new stadium

 As a result of the success of the trial, the decision was taken to install the Urimat waterless urinals in the new stadium.
-Ecoprod is now in the process of supplying 1,000 urinal bowls as part of this project.
+Ecoprod supplied hundreds of urinal bowls as part of this project.

 Why waterless urinals are a good choice for sports venues

 - Significant water savings – Each waterless urinal saves up to 100,000 litres of water per year.
 In heavy use environments such as sporting venues, this means a very significant reduction in water use and its associated costs.
 Thames Water currently charges £1.28 per cubic metre of water – so saving 100,000 litres across 1,000 urinals means a saving of more than £100,000.

 - Lower carbon footprint – In addition to reducing water use, waterless urinals also enable sporting venues to cut their carbon emissions – each million litres of water saves equates to a reduction in carbon emissions of 175kg.